telerik/winforms-docs/diagram/features/grouping.md

 ![diagram-features-grouping 001](images/diagram-features-grouping001.gif)

->note The shapes' positions are not changed after grouping.
+>tip The shapes' positions are not changed after grouping.
 If you click shape 3, this selects every odd shape.
 Dragging a single shape from group, drags the whole group.
 >